Are you ready to buy a house?

 I’m the type of person that likes to try new things.

-I usually get tired of living in the same house in just a year’s time.
+I usually get tired of living in the same house for just a year.

 The only reason we are going on two years in this condo is because of the nice ocean view we have.

-If that wasn’t apart of the picture, I’m sure we would have moved again.
+If that weren’t apart of the picture, we would have moved again.

 This most especially allows us to live a very simple life without all the hoarding and complacency that comes with owning your own home.

-Heck, if we wanted to move or even if we found a nicer place that can save us more money (to invest), we could literally just get up and move.
+Heck, if we wanted to move or even if we found a nicer place that could save us more money (to invest), we could literally get up and move.